Tom Jones (singer): 1967 to 1987

 C/F International's rights to later Tom Jones material were also disputed.
 In March 2007, Tom Jones and Tom Jones Enterprises sued C/F International to stop the company from licensing sound recordings made from the 1981 Tom Jones series.
 It was contended that any rights that C/F International had to license the Tom Jones show did not include the right to make and license separate recordings of the performances on the show, and that any rights that C/F International had in the Tom Jones show no longer existed because of numerous breaches of contract.
 Examples of contentious CDs are Live on the Tom Jones Show, released in 2006, and Greatest Hits Live, originally issued by C/F International in 1981 and later licensed to and issued by Prism Leisure Corporation as 30 Greatest Hits – Live in Concert.

-On 26 April 1970, CBS released the Raquel Welch television special Raquel! directed by David Winters, in it Jones is among guests.
+On 26 April 1970, CBS released the Raquel Welch television special Raquel! directed by David Winters, and Jones is among the guests.

 Jones (left) and Oliver performing on This Is Tom Jones in 1970.